CityofToronto/bdit_tt_request_app/tips-hacks-and-workarounds.md

 (You may need to drop the file in the top portion of the side panel)

 The app will restore it's previous state by parsing the `URI` field(s) from the previously saved outputs.
 Or really, it will parse the file you dropped in as a general text file and search it for patterns matching the URI field.
 All combinations of the various selectable fields will be recreated in the App.

+If the URI it finds is a corridor URI like `https://trans-bdit.intra.prod-toronto.ca/tt-request-backend/link-nodes/here/30415282/30415237` then just a corridor will be added.

+If it's a full travel time URI like `https://trans-bdit.intra.prod-toronto.ca/tt-request-backend/aggregate-travel-times/30415282/30415237/12/15/2025-09-01/2025-09-03/true/1234567` then all of those query parameters (corridor + dates + times + days-of-week + holidays) will be added.

 ## Help!
 The intersection I want to select isn't selectable!